About Myself

 I did both my M.A.
 (2005) and my PhD (2009) at the University at Buffalo in Buffalo, New York.
 At Buffalo I studied ontology, logic, some phenomenology and history of philosophy, and gradually came to focus on areas of contemporary analytic philosophy, especially epistemology.

 I spent 2006 on a scholarship at the Institute for Ontology and Medical Information Science in Saarbrücken, Germany.
-While in Germany I focused mainly on issues of metaphysics and applied ontology, but also took advantage of the opportunity to learn some German and also to explore what philosophers are doing in Europe, primarily by attending some conferences.
+While in Germany I focused mainly on issues of metaphysics and applied ontology, but also took advantage of the opportunity to learn some German and explore Europe a bit.

 I defended my dissertation in Spring of 2009.
 My dissertation is in epistemology, focused on the topic of a priori justification.
 I approach this issue largely from the perspective of contemporary analytic epistemology, metaphysics and philosophy of mind, but also make liberal use of sources from the phenomenological tradition.